Chaitu1212/flood-prediction-ML-model/README.md

 ## Dataset

 * **Source:** Kaggle – Flood Dataset (Excel format)
-* **Description:** Contains historical flood-related data such as rainfall, river levels, soil moisture, and regional information.
+* **Description:** Contains historical flood-related data such as rainfall, temperature, humidity, and cloud cover.
 * **Format:** `.xlsx` (Excel)
 * **Usage:** Used for training and testing the flood prediction model.